Engineered Wood vs Hardwood Graphic

 The Benefits To Solid Hardwood Floors

 Traditionally, all hardwood flooring was solid wood strip flooring in narrow widths (typically 2 ¼ inches), installed by a flooring mechanic and finished on-site.
-There are a lot of companies that still install flooring like this.
+Many companies continue to install hardwood flooring in this traditional manner.
 For some time, oil-based polyurethane products were used for finishing, whereas today, water-based polyurethanes tend to be the most popular, along with combination, one-coat/finish products.
-Buyers tend to react positively to homes that feature hardwood floors, as well.
+Buyers tend to react positively to homes that feature hardwood floors as well.

 2. They’re durable.
 It’s not uncommon to find hundred-year-old homes with the original hardwood floors still intact.
-When it comes time, hardwood floors can accommodate sanding and refinishing — and can do so more times on average than engineered wood floors.
+When the time comes, hardwood floors can accommodate sanding and refinishing — and can do so more times on average than engineered wood floors.

 The key to long-lasting solid hardwood floors?
 Proper installation.
 The most important factor in a successful floor installation is acclimating the wood to the house and the subfloor, according to specific guidelines prescribed by the National Wood Flooring Association.
-Bluestone has managed many hardwood floor installations and ensures the appropriate steps are taken, each time.
+Luxury home builders manage many hardwood floor installations and ensure the appropriate steps are taken each time.

 The Downside To Solid Hardwood Floors

-1. They can be more expensive.
+1. Hardwood floors can be more expensive.
 Of course, this depends on factors such as where you purchase materials, who performs the installation, which materials you use, what types of personalization or texture you might want to add, and more.
-Generally, though, expect higher installation costs for hardwood floors versus engineered hardwood floors because they are more labor-intensive.
+Generally, though, expect higher installation costs for luxury home features like hardwood floors versus engineered hardwood floors because they are more labor-intensive.

 2. They show wear.
 Each type of wood has a different hardness.
 An Austrian wood researcher named Gabriel Janka designed a system of classifying the hardness of wood that is known as the Janka hardness test.
 These figures are good baselines to understand how hardwood floors might perform over time.
 Protecting your floors is easily accomplished through simple care practices, like placing carpets in high-traffic areas and using adhesive felt pads on the bottoms of chair and furniture legs.

-1. They also offer options.
+1. Engineered wood floors also offer exceptional options.
 Engineered wood floors are available in the same colors, textures, and finishes as hardwood floors.
-In some cases, the manufacturer finishes on engineered wood floors will last many years longer than any finish that could be applied on-site.
+In some cases, the manufacturer’s finishes on engineered wood floors will last many years longer than any finish that could be applied on-site.
 The biggest advantage of engineered wood floors is that they can be manufactured in much wider widths than solid wood products.
-With hardwood flooring, Bluestone won’t install a solid plank any wider than 5” because of the extremely high risk of cupping or shifting over time.
+With hardwood flooring, home builders won’t install a solid plank any wider than 5” because of the extremely high risk of cupping or shifting over time.
 But engineered wood floors can be installed in 10–12” widths with no concerns.
 Design-wise, this means more options; build-wise, it means faster installation.

-3. They’re fast to install.
+3. Engineered wood flooring is fast to install.
 From manufacturing to on-site, engineered wood floors save a lot of time.
 They are available in unfinished (which means we finish them on-site) and prefinished varieties.
 It’s best to work with your contractor to select the highest-quality options available.

 The Downside To Engineered Wood Floors